 By Amelia Finley

-Amelia is the last of our guest bloggers from Sheffield Hallam University.
-Here she tells us about what reading means to her.
+Amelia is the last of our guest bloggers from Sheffield Hallam University, and she has chosen to write about Agatha Christie.